-The current facilities were built in 1958 and consists of 15 permanent classrooms, one multipurpose room, one library, one administrative building, one staff room, and three playgrounds.
+The current facilities were built in 1956 and consists of 29 classrooms, one multipurpose room, one library, one administrative building, one staff room, and three playgrounds.
+F.C.
+Joyce Elementary School strives to maintain a safe, healthy, nurturing and orderly school campus that encourages positive attitudes in students and staff.